0kage-eth/foundry-playground/notes/07-invariants.md

 ### Handler based Testing

 - In open testing, sometimes functions don't have the right state to execute -> in such cases, every fuzzing call will revert (and hence return true when `fail_on_revert` is set to false).
 For eg, if a contract has a deposit function that is supposed to be accessed by a user, each fuzzing call to this function will fail because there might not be enough token balance or the contracts do not have correct approvals.
 In such cases, a router that can setup correct parameters for testing is needed.
 This is calledthe `handler` contract

+- In [InvariantBasicERC4626DepositHandler.t.sol](../test/invariants/InvariantBasicERC4626DepositHandler.t.sol), we have defined a handler that defines a `deposit` function -> this function adds an additional logic of minting tokens, assigning approval of token to `BasicERC4626Deposit` contract and then calling the `deposit` function.
+By doing this intermediate step, the router is ensuring that all calls are valid calls with necessary approvals and token balances in place.